Your First Pipeline

 The debugger shows each event as it passes through the processing pipeline, including:

-- The raw event as received by the Ingestion Gateway
+- The raw event as received by Signal

 - The transformed event as sent to each integration